bayegaspard/OpenSetPerf/src/main/README.md

 - That key links to another dictionary and inside that dictionary there is one key called `"unknowns"`
 - To add classes to the unknowns you can simply add numbers 0 to 14 in the associated array.
 The key to which classes are which number cann be found in line 10 of the file `Dataload.py`.

+### Alternatively

+- When the code is run with `python src/main/main.py` you can modify the parameters by adding arguments.
+See `python src/main/main.py -h` for details.

 ### Steps to modify the hyperparameters

 - First you need to open the file `Config.py`